-Biden’s legal justification for striking the Islamic State leader in Syria — and why not everyone agrees
+Biden’s legal justification for striking ISIS leader in Syria — and why not everyone agrees

 Other countries also take cues from how Washington acts.

-Earlier this week, Turkey’s military struck sites in Syria and Iraq belonging to the Kurdistan Workers’ Party (PKK) and other affiliates that Ankara has banned.
-Turkey has repeatedly justified these cross-border raids using arguments similar to those of the United States, said Haque.
+This week, Turkey’s military struck sites in Syria and Iraq belonging to the Kurdistan Workers’ Party, or PKK, and other affiliated groups that Ankara has banned.
+Turkey has repeatedly justified these cross-border raids using arguments similar to those relied on by the United States, said Haque.